 It’s equally important to keep your ads out of the view of users who aren’t asking for them.
 Invest some time into building up a proper negative keyword list in an effort to decrease the chances of your ad appearing for an unrelated voice search.

-Keep up with the changing nature of SERPs by following articles from expert influencers like Neil Patel.
-He provides keen insights into the changing nature of digital advertising.
+Keep up with the changing nature of SERPs by following articles from expert influencers.
+They can provide keen insights into the changing nature of digital advertising.

 2. Interpreting User Intent